brakit-ai/brakit/docs/design/safety.md

 - **`safeWrap`** — For synchronous functions (console methods, `res.write`, `res.end`)
 - **`safeWrapAsync`** — For async functions.
 Catches both synchronous throws and rejected promises

 Both check `health.isActive()` before running the wrapper.
-If the circuit breaker has tripped, they skip the wrapper entirely and call the original directly — zero overhead.
+If the circuit breaker has tripped, they skip the wrapper entirely and call the original directly.
+Zero overhead.

 ---

 ## Layer 3: Circuit breaker

 `src/runtime/health.ts` tracks how many errors brakit has encountered.
-If the count exceeds the threshold, brakit disables itself for the rest of the session.
+If the count exceeds `MAX_HEALTH_ERRORS` (10), brakit disables itself.

 ```
 Error count exceeds MAX_HEALTH_ERRORS
-  → health.isActive() returns false
+  -> health.isActive() returns false
-  → all safeWrap wrappers pass through to originals
+  -> all safeWrap wrappers pass through to originals
-  → teardown function runs (cleans up intervals, listeners)
+  -> teardown function runs (cleans up intervals, listeners)
-  → console.warn tells the developer what happened
+  -> console.warn tells the developer what happened

+After RECOVERY_WINDOW_MS (5 minutes):
+  -> error count resets
+  -> health.isActive() returns true again
+  -> instrumentation resumes
 ```

-This prevents a single bad state (like a corrupted store or a serialization bug) from turning into a cascade of errors that degrades app performance.
+The circuit breaker self-heals.
+A transient burst of errors (e.g. a malformed response during a bad deploy) disables brakit temporarily, then it recovers automatically without requiring a server restart.
+This prevents a single bad state from permanently losing observability for the rest of the session.

 ---